fonsecagabriella/carbonlens/README.md

 ### 📊 The Dashboard

 The dashboard can be found [on this link](https://lookerstudio.google.com/u/0/reporting/e02b247a-e5d1-47d0-a8c3-8b1a254029a2/page/BGa9E).
-If at the time of reading this the board is not longer available (GCS is not cheap, after all) 🤷🏽‍♀️, you can have an impression [by checking here](./dashboard/).
+If at the time of reading this the board is not longer available (GCS is not cheap, after all 🤷🏽‍♀️), you can have an impression [by checking here](./dashboard/).

 -------

 ##  Pipeline Flow Structure

+This section explains the climate data pipeline architecture, which follows a modern data engineering approach by combining batch data extraction, cloud storage, processing with Spark/Python, transformation with dbt, and visualization in a dashboard.
+The pipeline integrates climate emissions data from Climate Trace with socioeconomic indicators from the World Bank to analyze relationships between economic development and greenhouse gas emissions.

 ### Technologies applied